 - Occupants are not to return until the "All Clear" is given by the Fire Plan Manager or Campus Community Police

-Review the document: Emergency Procedures for Persons Requiring Assistance in Evacuation (PDF)
+Please review the Emergency Procedures for Persons Requiring Assistance in Evacuation (PDF) document.

 To sign up for UWindsor Alert an additional layer of security and protection in emergency response please visit the UWindsor Alert website.